mackeian/react-native-external-screen/README.md

 </script>
 ...
 ```
+### 4. Some action
-4. Now, by implementing the sendEventToSecondScreen in any of your react components you can
+Now, by implementing the sendEventToSecondScreen()-method in any of your react components you can
 send information to your second screen directly from react native.